1300webpro/ble-peripheral-manager/readme.md

 ### BLEPeripheralManager.removeAllServices()

 Removes all services from a class.

-Editing services is not yet possible, so you may need to run this to start from scratch if you need to update a service.
+### BLEPeripheralManager.changeCharacteristic(characteristic_uuid, value, successCallback, errorCallback)

+Change the value of the characteristic after it has started.

+### BLEPeripheralManager.monitorCharacteristic(characteristic_uuid,onChangeCallback, successCallback, errorCallback)

+Attach a function to monitor the characteristic. onChangeCallback accepts 2 arguments which is the characteristic_uuid and the new value

 ## Example Usage